telerik/kendo-ui-core/docs/controls/charts/how-to/use-hyperlinks-in-axes-labels.md

 # Use Hyperlinks in Axes Labels

-The example below demonstrates how to use hyperlinks in the axes labels of Kendo UI Charts.
+It is possible to use hyperlinks in the axes labels of a Kendo UI Chart.

+The example below demonstrates how to achieve this behavior.

 ###### Example